christian-byrne/img2txt-comfyui-nodes/README.md

 - `git clone` this repo
 - `cd img2txt-comfyui-nodes`
 - `pip install -r requirements.txt`
 - Models will be automatically downloaded per-use.
 If you never toggle a model on in the UI, it will never be downloaded.
-Don't toggle on the Llava model if you don't want to download 15Gb.
-Outputs with BLIP only are still very good and only 1Gb w/ fast inference.
-- To ask specific questions about the image and get good results, use the Llava model.
+- To ask a list of specific questions about the image, use the Llava or MiniPCM models.
 The questions are separated by line in the multiline text input box.

 ## Model Locations/Paths